tanneruesther/Weather/README.md

 ## Installation
 To set up the Weather Application locally, follow these steps:

-1. Clone this repository:git :https://github.com/tanneruesther/Weather.git
+Clone this repository:git :https://github.com/tanneruesther/Weather.git
-2.Open the index.html file in your browser.
+Open the index.html file in your browser.
-3.Enter a city name in the input field and click the "Get Weather" button to see the weather details for that city.
+Enter a city name in the input field and click the "Get Weather" button to see the weather details for that city.
-4.The app will display the temperature, weather description, humidity, wind speed, and the times for sunrise and sunset.
+The app will display the temperature, weather description, humidity, wind speed, and the times for sunrise and sunset.
-5.You can also toggle between day and night themes using the theme toggle button.
+You can also toggle between day and night themes using the theme toggle button.

 ## Set Up Instructions